Alluxio/alluxio/docs/en/operation/StressBench.md

 #### Prerequisite
 - A running Alluxio cluster.
 Each worker node contains at least one worker, one job worker.
 - Configure Alluxio cluster with `alluxio.job.master.job.capacity = 1000000` and `alluxio.job.master.finished.job.retention.time = 10s` to allow large scale job service stress bench.
-- If you are running distributedLoad operation, make sure UFS has enough space to store the test data.
+- If you are running distributedLoad operation, make sure Alluxio worker and UFS has enough space to store the test data.
 The storage size is bigger than
   `thread` * `num-files-per-dir` * `file-size` / `worker-number` / `alluxio.worker.tieredstore.levelX.watermark.low.ratio=0.7 by default`.

 #### Testing